 Agriculture and Food Security

-Agricultural growth has been the major driver of poverty reduction, especially in Southern Ghana.
-Ghana is a focus country for Feed the Future, and the initiative is contributing to the government’s commitment to food security and building on a common purpose shared among civil society, the private sector, and development partners.
+Agricultural growth is the major driver of poverty reduction, especially in northern Ghana, an area characterized by high poverty and malnutrition – and one historically left out of the rest of the country’s growth and development plans.
+Ghana is a focus country for Feed the Future and the initiative is contributing to the government’s commitment to food security, building on a common purpose shared among civil society, the private sector, and development partners.

 Democracy, Human Rights, and Governance

-In alignment with the U.S. Global Health Initiative, USAID’s integrated health program focuses on three regions of Ghana—Greater Accra, Central Region, and Western Region—which are home to more than a third of the national population.
-In these regions, USAID supports a combination of activities to improve the health behaviors of families and communities, the quality of health services, and the overall health systems.
+In alignment with the U.S. Global Health Initiative, our integrated health program focuses on three regions of Ghana—Greater Accra, Central Region, and Western Region—which are home to more than a third of the national population.
+In these regions, USAID we support a combination of activities to improve the health behaviors of families and communities, the quality of health services, and the overall health systems.

-USAID is working to increase the availability and quality of water, improve sanitation, and increase community capacity in using and maintaining water and sanitation facilities.
+We are increasing the availability and quality of water, improving sanitation, and increasing community capacity in using and maintaining water and sanitation facilities.